Skip to content Skip to search

 IMPACCT's Priority Areas

 In its first phase, IMPACCT has identified three key priority areas that contribute to delays in trial set-up.
-Each area is being addressed through multi-stakeholder Task & Finish (T&F) groups following a structured “Define, Understand, Propose” framework.
+Each area is being addressed through dedicated Task & Finish groups with representation from experts in the field.

 IMPACCT Interim Report